NazaninAzhdari/i2s-audio-engine/README.md

 # I2S Audio Engine

-This repo provides a digital system designed to process serial data and generate audio signals.
-The UART receiver and decoder modules handle incoming ASCII characters, which are subsequently mapped to specific musical keys.
-A melody generator and specialized package file collaborate to produce digital audio samples based on these inputs.
-These samples are then formatted for output via an I2S transmitter, which manages the timing clocks and serial data stream required for audio hardware.
-Finally, the repo includes testbenches for i2s-transmitter and UART-reciever to verify the functionality of these two protocol.
+This repo contains a digital system that reads serial data and turns it into audio signals.
+The UART receiver and decoder modules take incoming ASCII characters and map them to specific musical notes.
+A melody generator and a package file then work together to create digital audio samples from these notes.
+These samples are sent out through an I2S transmitter, which handles the timing clocks and serial data needed for audio hardware.
+The repo also includes testbenches for the I2S transmitter and UART receiver to check that both protocols work correctly.

 ---

 ## Project Overview

-The primary goal of this project is to create an interactive musical system.
-When you send **ASCII characters** (standard text) through a serial connection, the system identifies the character and maps it to a specific musical note.
-These notes are then synthesized into digital audio samples and transmitted using the **I2S protocol**.
+The goal of this project is to create an interactive musical system.
+When you send ASCII characters (standard text) through a serial connection, the system identifies the character and maps it to a specific musical note.
+These notes are then synthesized into digital audio samples and transmitted using the I2S protocol.
 This project covers the full path of data: from receiving raw serial bits to producing high-quality 24-bit audio signals.

 ![Block Diagram](https://nazaninazhdari.github.io/i2s-audio-engine/doc/diagram/Block_Diagram.PNG)